ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 ```sh
 sudo sa-update
 ```
+Arch Linux [man pages](https://man.archlinux.org/man/spamassassin.1p) for how to use.

 ### whois

 You will need [whois](https://github.com/rfc1036/whois) command-line tool or [website with similar features](https://who.is/) to query DNS owner information and make reverse IP lookup.

+Arch Linux [man pages](https://man.archlinux.org/man/whois.1.en) for how to use.

 ### ldns

 `drill` command from the [ldns](https://github.com/NLnetLabs/ldns) library will be used to query DNS records.

+You can check Arch Linux [man pages](https://man.archlinux.org/man/drill.1) for how to use.

 As a well-known alternative, you can also use `dig` command-line tool.

 ### The Social Engineering Toolkit

 [The Social Engineering Toolkit](https://github.com/trustedsec/social-engineer-toolkit) (SET or SEToolkit) is an open-source penetration testing framework[^1] designed for social engineering.
 It is being maintained by [TrustedSec](https://www.trustedsec.com/), a full-service Information Security consulting organization.
-They have created other useful tools as well, you can find these in their [GitHub](https://github.com/trustedsec).
+They have created other useful tools as well, you can find these on their [GitHub](https://github.com/trustedsec).

-Please note, that Black Arch repository contains the `set` tool in this case, and it cannot be normally installed with `pacman`.
+Please note, that the Black Arch repository contains the `set` package in this case, and it cannot be normally installed with `pacman`.

 ## Grading